fhiso/legacy-format/data-model.md

 ### PUBL   {#PUBL}

-Refers to when and/or were a work was published or created.
+Publication: refers to when and/or were a work was published or created.

 Contexts
 :   .`[SOUR]`.`[PUBL]`